visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - Events
 - Training

 The current content type is fixed to web/document-post results.
-Document PDF text is searched through the Documents post type.
+Extracted PDF and DOCX text is searched through the Documents post type.

 ## Autocomplete